httpie/cli/CONTRIBUTING.rst

 Contributing to HTTPie
 ######################

-Bug reports and code and documentation patches are greatly appretiated.
+Bug reports and code and documentation patches are greatly appreciated.
 You can also help by using the development version of HTTPie and reporting any bugs you might encounter.